-Shamila N. Chaudhary is Senior Advisor to Dean Vali Nasr at the Johns Hopkins University School of Advanced International Studies where she oversees special projects, communications, marketing, institutional planning, and strategic initiatives.
+Shamila N. Chaudhary is a Fellow at the Foreign Policy Institute and previously served as Senior Advisor to Dean Vali Nasr, where she oversaw special projects, communications, marketing, institutional planning, and strategic initiatives.
 She is also a Senior South Asia Fellow at the Washington D.C.-based New America think tank.

 Chaudhary is a foreign policy expert specializing in U.S. counterterrorism and national security issues, U.S.-Pakistan relations, Pakistan internal politics, and regional issues in South Asia.
 She works closely with the legal community by providing expert witness testimony and briefs on asylum cases involving applicants from Pakistan.
 She also writes on American socio-economic and political issues, including immigration, civic engagement, refugee resettlement, and identity politics.
 Her work is regularly cited and published in Politico, The Atlantic, Foreign Policy, The Washington Post, and The New York Times, and she has frequently appeared on CNN, BBC News America, NPR, Fox News, and other outlets.

 She worked at the political risk firm Eurasia Group from 2011-2013 and has twelve years of experience working in the U.S. government, most recently at the White House as Director for Pakistan and Afghanistan on the National Security Council from 2010-2011.
 Prior to her tenure at the White House, she served on the U.S. Department of State’s Policy Planning Staff, where she advised Secretary Clinton and the late Ambassador Richard Holbrooke on Afghanistan and Pakistan.
 Chaudhary also served on the State Department’s Pakistan Desk from 2007-2009; Indonesia desk from 2004-2007; and worked on democracy and governance issues at the U.S. Agency for International Development from 2000-2004.